 The literacy rate for nomadic people in Niger is less than 15%, and is even lower for girls.
-Girls especially face cultural and financial obstacles to staying in school, such as early marriage and the need to help at home.
-Girls who do attend often drop out after only three years.
+Girls especially face cultural and financial obstacles to staying in primary school - 1 in 5 will marry before their 15th birthday.
+Those who do attend often drop out after only three years.
 RAIN’s mentoring program offers solutions to these obstacles.
-Based on the long standing nomadic tradition of women educating their children, RAIN recruits women in the community to act as mentors, to encourage girls in attending and succeeding and advocating with their families, in effect, as a "second mother" to those whose mothers are usually searching for pastureland.
-The mentors counsel in life choices and teach valuable practical skills, committed to providing the new generation of girls the opportunities they never had.
+Based on the long standing nomadic tradition of women educating their children, RAIN recruits local women as mentors, encouraging at-risk girls to succeed in school and advocating with their families and teachers.
+Walking miles to meet with their students, mentors counsel in life choices and teach valuable practical skills, committed to providing the new generation of girls the opportunities they never had.
 Over the years, mentored girls have consistently succeeded in greater numbers than their peers, and several communities are seeing girls graduate primary school for the first time.
 Above, the first group of mentors in Arlit.
 At left and below, a girl learning practical skills.

-"RAIN's mentoring program is very strong....the commitment of the mentors, who sometimes walk up to seven kilometers to meet with the girls, is remarkable." - Lisa Kays, Aurora Associates International, and Stephanie Psaki, AED, RAIN Performance Monitoring Report, 2006.
+"RAIN's mentoring program is very strong....the commitment of the mentors, who sometimes walk up to seven kilometers to meet with the girls, is remarkable." - Lisa Kays, Aurora Associates International, and Stephanie Psaki, AED.

 RAIN for the Sahel and Sahara is a nonprofit 501(c)3 working to make a lasting difference in Africa.